 Eruptions or explosions are mentioned 47 times at this stage of the story.
 In a few cases, the signals that something is going on are changes in the volcano's colour or appearance, or the characters perceive an anomalous heat.
 Flames and burned vegetation are mentioned in a few cases, while animals detect the unrest in a couple of stories.
-In most cases, evidence of volcanic unrest is obvious enough for the protagonists to notice themselves.
-The only (indirect) reference to sensors installed to monitor the volcano is a seismogram drawn in one of the stories, while other 3 mention the magnitude of the earthquake, which presupposes the presence of seismometers in the area.
-In all other stories (the great majority) the signals from the volcano are easily detected by residents, with no need for monitoring instruments.
-Sometimes the characters learn (or have confirmation) that something is going on by watching the television (8 stories).
+In most cases, evidence of volcanic unrest is obvious enough for the protagonists to notice it themselves.
+The only (indirect) reference to sensors installed to monitor the volcano is a seismogram drawn in one of the stories, while another three mention the magnitude of the earthquake, which presupposes the presence of seismometers in the area.
+In all other stories (the vast majority) the signals from the volcano are easily detected by residents, with no need for monitoring instruments.
+Sometimes the characters learn (or have confirmation) that something is going on by watching the television (eight stories).

 Most characters are frightened by the unrest (39 stories mention fear in this frame).
-Common reactions include talking to other people (50% of the stories) to warn them, but also to ask for explanation or seeking help.
-In about 30% of the stories, the protagonists have a companion, and sometimes they may talk to each other about what is going on.
-Talking to other people involves friends (26 stories), family (22), scientists (12), the community (either everybody, or the neighbours) (10).
-The authorities (police, firefighters, civil protection, but also the mayor, the professor, the director...) are called upon in 9 stories, while 5 times the protagonists refer to a wise, old character for advice.
+Common reactions include talking to other people (50 % of the stories) to warn them but also to ask for explanations or seek help.
+In about 30 % of the stories, the protagonists have a companion, and sometimes they may talk to each other about what is going on.
+Talking to other people involves friends (26 stories), family (22), scientists (12), the community (either everybody or the neighbours; 10).
+The authorities (police, firefighters, civil protection, but also the mayor, the professor, the director, etc.) are called upon in nine stories, while in five instances the protagonists refer to a wise, old character for advice.

-In a few stories the protagonists try to warn others but are not believed or receive no answer.
-In one story, the volcano itself talks to the protagonist warning him to go away.
-In another story the warning comes from the mailman.
-In most cases, the protagonists realize that an eruption is possible, sometimes thanks to the opinion of others.
-Only in a few cases, the characters fail to recognize the danger or consider the signals a normal feature of the volcano that raises no worries.
+In a few stories, the protagonists try to warn others but are not believed or receive no answer.
+In one story, the volcano itself talks to the protagonist and warns the protagonist to go away.
+In another story the warning comes from the mail carrier.
+In most cases, the protagonists realise that an eruption is possible, sometimes thanks to the opinion of others.
+Only in a few cases do the characters fail to recognise the danger or consider the signals a normal feature or behaviour of the volcano, thus not worth any cause for concern.